yayvey/Gonzales_David_PracticeScaffolding/README.md

 # Gonzales_David_PracticeScaffolding

+## DESCRIPTION
+This web page is basic example of a media query based on the specs of the rubric.
 I built mobile-first, using the class examples as a framework to build from.
 It reacts as expected from mobile, to tablet, and desktop.